square/cycler/README.md

 through a definition block.

-Extensions might offer special configuration for certain types of row.
+Extensions might offer special configuration for certain types of rows.
 For example, edges can define a default edge configuration, but use different values for the rows of type `Banana`.
 In that case the `row<Banana>` definition will include its special configuration.